 - intensely looking for somewhere to hide away from the weather

 Use common sense, if you’re not comfortable and have to bundle up, your dog could be at risk.

 A veterinary visit might be in order if a dog hasn’t had a yearly checkup or if he’s not doing as well in the cold as he has in the past.
 Heart disease, kidney disease, and diabetes can interfere with a dog’s ability to maintain his body temperature.

 As with any danger, being aware and taking precautions are your best bets.
 Here are a few tips:

-“Leave it” commands can save a dog’s life when confronted with a pool of antifreeze or an unknown object in the snow.
+- “Leave it” command can save a dog’s life when confronted with a pool of antifreeze or an unknown object in the snow.

-Recall (coming when called) can keep a dog from running onto a partially frozen body of water or away from another winter hazard.
+- Recall command (coming when called) can keep a dog from running onto a partially frozen body of water or away from another winter hazard.